armykongtap/Time-series-Final/README.md

 * [ICDM 2017](http://francois-petitjean.com/Research/ForestierPetitjean2017-ICDM.pdf): Generating synthetic time series to augment sparse datasets
 (DOI: [10.1109/ICDM.2017.106](https://doi.org/10.1109/ICDM.2017.106))

-This technique begin with finding the approximate **medoid**, the sequence that is the representative of all time series sequences, by calculating the sum of DTW between other sequences.
+This technique begin with finding the approximate **medoid**, the sequence that is the representative of all time series sequences, by calculating the *sum* of DTW between other sequences.
 If the datasets is huge, we will randomly select 50 candidates to find the medoid.
+The medoid is the time series sequence that have minimum *sum*, in other words, it is the minimun distance from others.

 When **medoid** is found, we will calculate the average between medoid to each time series sequences in the datasets.
 First is between medoid and first sequence.
 Then, between the previous results to the next time series sequence.
 In this calculation, we will apply the DTW method.
 We will repeat the averaging calculation to 10 times.